kadir-gunel/XLEs.jl/README.md

 ## Why reimplementation ?
-The original code is pretty hard to read this prevents the understanding of the rotation matrix concept and how it is applied to word embeddings.
+The original code is pretty hard to read, hindering the understanding of the rotation matrix concept and how it is applied to word embeddings.

 ## Does it work on GPU ?
 Yes, it actually requires to use a gpu. **No CPU implementation**